VanoraSC/i2c_intercept/README.md

 This repository contains a collection of tools for intercepting and manipulating I²C traffic.
 The project includes:

 - **c_preload_lib** – a shared library used to intercept I²C operations via LD_PRELOAD
-- **tty_tap_server** – a Rust server that listens on a serial TTY, logs eight-byte timestamp packets, and echoes them back with a counter
+- **tty_tap_server** – a Rust server that listens on a serial TTY, logs raw I²C write commands and fulfills read requests with a counter value
-- **i2c_time_writer** – a Rust utility that inserts timing information into the I²C stream
+- **i2c_time_writer** – a Rust utility that periodically writes the current time and issues matching read requests

 ## Building